2572.4 to 2577.3, 4.9 miles

 It’s a four and a half hour boat ride on the Lady II for most of the length of Lake Chelan, the 3rd deepest lake in the US.
 Crater Lake is the deepest followed from in 2nd place by Lake Tahoe, both of which I visited on the PCT last year.

-The PCT and Te Araroa trail tattoos on my calves are often a conversation starter and it’s while lined up for coffee on the ferry that I meet James, one of the hikers on the bus.
+The PCT and Te Araroa trail tattoos on my calves are often a conversation starter and it’s while lined up for coffee on the ferry that I meet James, one of the hikers on the morning bus.
 He thought my Tatts were great and we got talking for about 2 hours on all sorts of stuff.
 He and the two girls he’s with we’re headed to Lucerne for a week of hiking.
 I love meeting people in situations like this and having genuine conversations about life and other random stuff.

 Soon enough the ferry pulled into the remote village of Stehekin.
 Tourists galore lined the shore and the few shop balconies opposite the wharfs.

 I made two quick stops, first to the Parks office to get a permit to camp inside the park for 1 night and then to the post office to pick up my food resupply.
 Like always I have too much food so spend a bit of time getting organised and donate quite a bit to the hiker box for others to use.
 You would be surprised what gets left in hiker boxes and even more surprised to know that it actually gets collected and used by hikers who have sold themselves short of food.
 Snap-lock bags of full of oatmeal, couscous, pasta and foods hikers have sent ahead to themselves but now so far into the trail they just can’t stomach it anymore.
 I’m a bit like that.
 Pop tarts, instant mash & cliff bars – having had almost a 12 month break from eating this stuff I thought I could eat them again – ah that’s a big no. Straight to the hiker box.